Violates Standard 3: Human Benefit (1.0 Response Integrity Required)

 Why Autonomous Weapons Are Uniquely Dangerous:

-• Proliferation Guarantee: Once major powers deploy, these weapons will appear on black markets, in hands of terrorists, dictators conducting ethnic cleansing, and non-state actors
+- High Proliferation Risk: Once major powers deploy, these weapons will likely appear on black markets, in hands of terrorists, dictators conducting ethnic cleansing, and non-state actors

 UN Secretary-General António Guterres called autonomous weapons “politically unacceptable” and “morally repugnant,” describing them as machines that “take human lives without human oversight.”[7]